422UR4H/Boardcamp_Java_API/README.md

 ### Automatized

-A local database or an deployed database can be used.
+A local database is recomended, but a deployed database can also be used.

 Is comming...